What are Sundays like at St. John's?

 Adult Bible Studies are held at 10:00 a.m.
 Sunday.

 Nursery is open during both worship services for infants and toddlers through age two.

-Remix Sunday School once a month Sunday 10:00 a.m.
-Service
+Remix Sunday School is once a month during a Sunday 10:00 a.m. service.

 What should I expect when I come?

 The family of St. John's is warm and welcoming.
 You can come in your best dress or your worst jeans.
 There's a lot going on, but dive right in.
 Ask questions, people may be busy chatting, but they're happy to help if you let them know.